TS0NW0RK/bugsrepo/README.md

 collection of my bugs/vulnerabilities/writeups

- Webkit DoS in HTMLMetaCharsetParser component
+# Webkit DoS in HTMLMetaCharsetParser component
+i will publish writeup(DOS) maybe on Christmas or New Year happy holidays guys!